darintern/tinderClone/README.md

 Aug, 16, 2019  ------ Stuck on tinder like segmented control and learning Scroll View.
 Struggling !!!

 Aug, 17, 2019  ------ Couldn't create tinder like segemented control, so i just leave this idea behind and today i learn kingfisher, core data and create new matches section in messagesVC.

+Aug, 18, 2019  ------ Today i'm gonna learn about core data and prepare architecture of our core data and use kingfisher to cache images .
+Fix some bugs and redisgn some controls.
+And finally, let's go !!!!